Alirizahm/Creating-Customer-Segments-Unsupervised-Learning/README.md

 - From the characteristics of the clusters, we can stock products according to the needs of each clusters
 - We can create warehouses with standards that match product characteristics in clusters near the clusters area to reduce operational costs
 - We can do the marketing program based on the characteristics of the clusters

+## Note
+Please contact me if you guys have any suggest or anything.
+Im newbie :))) 🤖